Home » Outer Space » Properties of Earth » The 17 Spheres of Earth

 6. Biosphere (Ecosphere)

 All living things on land, air, and oceans make up the biosphere.
-In every ecosystem, organisms rely on each other as part of an intricate food web.
+In every type of ecosystem, organisms rely on each other as part of an intricate food web.
 On land, herbivores feed on plants.
 Then, predators consume herbivores.

 At the top of the food chain, humans and apex predators dominate.
 When an animal dies, decomposers break them down.
 At this point, dead matter can be recycled as part of the nutrient cycle.
 Then, it becomes part of the food chain once again.